tdinelli/pySMOKEPostProcessor/scripts/COMPILE_INSTALL_LINUX.md

 The installation is composed by the following steps:

 1. Cloning this repository.
 2. Check the availability of the OpenSMOKEpp library.
+(Now this is optional the project is setted up in a way that if you already have acces to the GitHub repository of OpenSMOKEpp the private one it will be added automatically).
 3. Create the conda environment and run the installation script.
 4. Install python package via "pip".